Drumsin/aoe4-generated-map-debugger/README.md

 * `worldGetRandom()` *If you are getting random numbers, you must use `worldGetRandom()`, as that ties the map script to the seed for determinism across all players. (you will sync error without it)*

 ## Debugger Defined Lua Variables for Efficiency
 Commonly named variables from the map generation starter template.
 Defined for speed and efficiency in testing with tool.
-If you use these variables, you will need to define these variables in your map scar code.
+If you use these variables, you will need to define them in your map scar code.
 See example below:
 * `mapHalfSize`
 * `mapQuarterSize`
 * `mapEighthSize`